equiroga8/drone-detection/README.md

 #### Hop
 With this command you can scan for drones on all the WiFi channels.
 ```
-sudo ./dronitor hop wlp2s0
+sudo ./dronitor hop wlp2s0 -t 0.5
 ```
 First it changes the wireless network card to monitor mode and then scans all the WiFi packets.
 It changes channel every 0.5 seconds and loops constantly through all the WiFi channels.
 If it finds a MAC address with an OUI that is on the list an alert will appear.
-In this command `wlp2s0` is the name of the wireless interface that will be used.
+In this command `wlp2s0` is the name of the wireless interface that will be used and `-t` or `--time` is the time to wait before changing to the next channel.
 To exit press `ctrl-c` for a few seconds.

 #### Managed